By Tim Bean

 *Although I have read several conflicting reports on the effectiveness of the Girandoni Air Rifle, I am relying on the expert assessment of Phil Schreier, Senior Curator of the National Firearms Museum…because he’s the senior curator of the National Firearms Museum.

-Consider its chief contemporary, the Model 1795 Musket.
-Designed by famed inventor Eli Whitney, this smoothbore stood as the benchmark military firearm at the time of the Corps of Discovery Expedition.
-This muzzleloader fired a .65 round ball at over 1200 ft/s, with a practical range of 50 to 75 yards (for the uninitiated, that makes a BIG hole).
+Consider this air rifle’s chief contemporary, the Model 1795 Musket.
+Designed by famed inventor Eli Whitney, this smoothbore was the benchmark military firearm at the time of the Corps of Discovery Expedition.
+This black powder muzzleloader fired a .65 round ball at over 1200 ft/s, with a practical range of 50 to 75 yards.
+It left a BIG hole.
 An experienced soldier could fire approximately three rounds per minute.
-For the technology of its day, it was a fine, dependable firearm and saw use in combat as late as the American Civil War, over six decades after its design.
+For the technology of its day, it was a fine, dependable firearm and saw use in combat even into the American Civil War, six decades after its design.

 The Girandoni Air Rifle propelled .46 caliber lead balls at 500 ft/s with an effective range of roughly 100 yards.
 Each air reservoir, which replaced the traditional blackpowder, provided propellent for 30 rounds, and each rifleman carried three air reservoirs.
-An experienced user could fire ~20 rounds in 30 seconds, thanks to its ingenious spring-loaded feed.
-It produced no smoke—a frequent problem for muskets, since smoke both clouded a soldier’s vision and pinpointed his firing position—and had a gentle muzzle report.
-Unlike a muzzleloading weapon, a soldier didn’t need to kneel or stand to reload, allowing them to maintain better cover.
+An experienced user could fire around 20 rounds in 30 seconds, thanks to its ingenious spring-loaded feed.
+It produced no smoke—a frequent problem for muskets, since powder smoke both clouded a soldier’s vision and pinpointed his firing position.
+It also had a gentle muzzle report.
+And, unlike muskets, a soldier didn’t need to kneel or stand to reload, allowing them to maintain better cover.

 “[Lewis] shot his air gun, told them that their was medician [sic] in hir [sic] & that She would doe [sic] Great execution, they were all amazed at the curiosity, & as Soon as he had Shot a fiew [sic] times they all ran hastily to See the Ball holes in the tree”